Hello, this is Harold Bell (Hal). I operate Amateur

 go mostly for long distance contacts.
 I'm also what is know as a "paperchaser,"

-since I love to collect awards.
+since I chase various amateur radio awards.
 I find ham radio both rewarding and

 exciting.
 I find it most exciting to be able to communicate with other operators in